-Plan ahead, so you're prepared to interview on short notice.
-It will be much less stressful than trying to get ready just before the interview, especially if you need to line up appropriate attire and juggle your schedule to get to the interview.
+It will be much less stressful than trying to get ready just before the interview, especially if you need to line up appropriate interview attire and juggle your schedule to get to the interview.

 Here are some tips for interviewing when you're in college.

 When scheduling your interview, make sure you have enough time to get to and from your interview if you have classes that day.
 If you're coming right from class, mention that to your interviewer.
-If necessary, it may be a good idea to ask your professor if you can leave a few minutes early in order to get to your interview on time.
+If necessary, ask your professor if you can leave a few minutes early in order to get to your interview on time.

-Although it's important to give yourself enough travel time, in a college environment it's not unlikely to encounter unforeseen obstacles—maybe class runs late, a professor wants to talk to you, or a test runs over the allocates time.
-If something beyond your control happens and you find that you're running late, it's good to have your interviewer's contact information on hand so you can notify them.
+Although it's important to give yourself enough travel time, in a college environment it's not unlikely to encounter unforeseen obstacles—maybe class runs late, a professor wants to talk to you, or a test runs over the allocated time.
+If something beyond your control happens and you find that you're running late, it's good to have your interviewer's contact information on hand so you can notify him or her.

 Bringing a print-out of your resume and cover letter is a great move.
 It doesn't hurt to have extra copies because you may be interviewing with more than one person.
 Bring a list of references to share with the interviewer upon request.
 Also, consider bringing a copy of your transcript as well if you're interviewing for an academic-related position and your grades are an asset.

 Even if you get away with texting in class, your interview isn't a place to sneak in a few texts.
 Also, if your phone is constantly beeping or ringing during your interview, it creates a very distracting environment and reflects poorly on you.
 So, make it a priority to turn your phone on silent and stow it away in your bag or pocket during your interview.

-You should go to your interview alone, so don't bring your friends, or your boyfriend or girlfriend.
+You should go to your interview alone, so don't bring your friends or your significant other.
 If your parents are around, don't bring them either.
 If someone gives you a ride to the interview site, have them wait in the car or go and grab a coffee.
 Review these tips for what—and what not—to bring to an interview.

 No matter how tired you may be, make an effort to greet your interviewer kindly, and be active and engaged during the interview process.
 Be outgoing and positive, even if you feel crappy.
 Sit up straight and make eye contact.
 Here's how to introduce yourself and start the interview off on a positive note.

-Although you should thank your interviewer in person for taking the time to interview you, it's a great idea to send a thank you email as well.
-As well as being good manners, taking the time to follow up reiterates your interest in the position.
+Although you should thank your interviewer in person for taking the time to interview you, it's a great idea to send a thank-you email as well.
+In addition to being good manners, taking the time to follow up reiterates your interest in the position.
 Be sure to express your enthusiasm for the job if it is still an attractive opportunity and briefly summarize how it is a good fit.